cometbft/cometbft/docs/architecture/adr-104-out-of-band-state-sync.md

   }
 ```

-Unlike networked statesync, we do not refetch individual chunks, thus if the chunk application of the exported snapshot fails, snapshot application fails.
+Unlike networked state sync, we do not re-fetch individual chunks, thus if the application of a chunk fails, then the application of the whole snapshot fails.

 ## Consequences